Operation Mincemeat (film): Critical response

-On the review aggregator website Rotten Tomatoes, 83% of 113 critics' reviews are positive, with an average rating of 6.6/10.
+On the review aggregator website Rotten Tomatoes, 83% of 115 critics' reviews are positive, with an average rating of 6.6/10.
 The website's critical consensus reads, "If its fact-based story proves more fascinatingly outlandish than it's presented here, Operation Mincemeat remains an engaging and well-acted wartime drama."
 Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100 based on 27 critics, indicating "generally favorable reviews".

-Christy Lemire, writing for RogerEbert.com, assigned the film a 3 out of 4 stars, stating that "The story itself is so absurd and is told with enough surprises and dry humor that it’s constantly engaging."
-Stefan Pape of Common Sense Media, giving it 4 out of 5 stars, praises director John Madden and says "This drama — based on real events — is such a brilliantly cinematic story, it almost feels as if it would have been impossible to get wrong.
+Christy Lemire, writing for RogerEbert.com, assigned the film a three out of four, stating that "The story itself is so absurd and is told with enough surprises and dry humor that it's constantly engaging."
+Stefan Pape of Common Sense Media, giving it four out of five, praises director John Madden and says "This drama—based on real events—is such a brilliantly cinematic story, it almost feels as if it would have been impossible to get wrong.
 That said, Operation Mincemeat still required an accomplished, deft hand to bring it to life, and do it the justice it deserves.
 Thankfully director John Madden more than delivers."

-The Guardians Peter Bradshaw gave it a mixed review of 3 out of 5 stars, praising the performances but criticising it as "another of the 'home front wartime' Britfilms".
-He goes on to call the film "watchable enough, but [it] perhaps can’t find a fictional way into the stranger-than-fiction outrageousness of the scheme itself."
+The Guardians Peter Bradshaw gave it a mixed review of three out of five, praising the performances but criticising it as "another of the 'home front wartime' Britfilms".
+He goes on to call the film "watchable enough, but [it] perhaps can't find a fictional way into the stranger-than-fiction outrageousness of the scheme itself".